hyper-ui/core/API.md

 # API Reference

+Here is the API reference.
+(This doc uses some JSX code.
+If you feel hard to understand it, you can read [`JSX Usage`](JSX.md) first.)

 ## HUI

 ```ts
 function HUI(type: any, properties?: object, ...children: any[]): HNode;
 ```

 This is the default export of the lib, and the only global exported by the lib if you include the UMD module in your HTML file.
-You can call this to create virtual nodes (named `HNode` in this lib).
+You can call this to create virtual nodes (called `HNode` in this lib).
+This is also used as the JSX factory function.

 ### type